Pie-IX is a station on the Green Line of the Montreal Metro.

 There are two side platforms, again in shades of brown.
 On the wall of the Angrignon platform, you can see the five Olympic rings that were sculpted in bronze.
 There also used to be logos of the Expos when they were in existence.
 Some sections of the platforms are covered with bricks, again in a tone of brown.
 There are also large grills that can be locked, and they are opened when there are events at the stadium so people can go from the metro to the stadium directly.

 Apart from the stadium, the points of interest around the station are Saputo Stadium, which is used for soccer, the Montreal Botanical Garden, the Montreal Biodome, the RIO, which manages the Olympic installations, and finally, Collège de Maisonneuve, which has 7000 pre-university students.

-There are a few unique features, from the circular shapes at different places to the vast mezzanine.
+There are a few unique features, from the circular shapes in different places to the vast mezzanine.

-Also, it is the only station who has extra tracks just before it in order to park trains who can leave quickly when events end.
+Also, it is the only station that has extra tracks just before it in order to park trains that can leave quickly when events end.
 This is a concept similar to the Mets-Willets Point station in New York.
 As soon as the Expos' game would end, trains could depart the station heading for downtown.